project-march/ProjectMarch/doc/using_the_march_exoskeleton/using_the_gait_generator.rst

 The foot height boxes can be used to estimate how high the exo will step, for example when making a stairs or a rough terrain gait.
 Height left foot shows the height of the left foot, assuming the right foot is flat on the ground.
 Similarly for the height of the right foot.
-The will be a bit counter intuitive as it does not match with what is shown in the preview.
-The reason it works like this, is because the backpack will usually not be vertically as it is held in the preview.
+The will be a bit counterintuitive as it does not match with what is shown in the preview.
+The reason for this is that the backpack will usually not be completely vertical like it is in the preview.
 Assuming flatness of the feet on the ground is a better approximation in this case (not perfect either!).

 The heel-heel distance is the distance between the feet *in the x-z plane*.
 The y-axis is disregarded.
 Here the z-axis